IMU: Influence-guided Machine Unlearning: Methodology

 \section{Methodology}

 In this section, we propose \algname, a retain-data-free unlearning framework that scrubs data from a model by dynamically eliminating its influence from the model.
+We consider the unlearning setting where, upon a deletion request, the unlearning procedure is only allowed to access $\gD_f$ and the current model, while $\gD_r$ is unavailable due to privacy, storage, or ownership constraints.
 Throughout the paper, we denote scalars and vectors/matrices by lowercase and bold symbols, respectively (\eg, $a$, $\va$, and $\mA$).